latent-to/developer-docs/docs/concepts/commit-reveal.md

 # Commit Reveal

-This page describes the **commit reveal** feature: a configurable waiting period that elapses between when consensus weights set by subnet validators are first committed, and when they are revealed publicly and included in Yuma Consensus.
+This page describes the **commit reveal** feature: a configurable waiting period that elapses between when consensus weights set by subnet validators are first committed, and when they are revealed publicly and included in [Yuma Consensus](../learn/yuma-consensus).

 This feature was designed to address the issue of _weight copying_ by validators.
+See [The Weight Copying Problem](./weight-copying-in-bittensor).

 ## Overview